PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 18:38:30
+Last updated: 2024-04-05 18:39:04
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: After all, what’s more human than the fight for survival? - Tokyo